brfrancis/CompetingRisksAnalysisGW/README.md

 ### What can *CRAG* do for you?

 Survival analysis is the study of "time-to-event" (TTE) outcomes, taking the focus off *if* an event will occur and instead looking at *when* an event will occur.
 Often, the when question is answered by a combination of factors, such as age or sex, survival analysis tests whether these associations are clear from data collected.
 So, if I'm asking *when will I respond to a medication?*, survival analysis can help to answer this question.
-Further information can be found on this great page by Cam Davidson-Pilon [here](http://lifelines.readthedocs.org/en/latest/Survival%20Analysis%20intro.html).
+Further information can be found on this great page by Cam Davidson-Pilon (author of lifelines) [here](http://lifelines.readthedocs.org/en/latest/Survival%20Analysis%20intro.html).

 A genome-wide association study (GWAS), is a study of a genetic variants across the genome.
 Whether we are faced with a *when* or *if*, GWAS allows us to consider whether genetic factors are part of the combination of factors that answer these questions.